ggobi/ggally/cran-comments.md

 ## Comments

+### 2020-6-5

+I have renamed the offending functions.

+I have rerun package checks and revdep checks and updated the final results below. (tl/dr 0 revdep problems & 0 errors | 0 warnings | 0 notes)

+Please let me know if there is anything else I can do.

+Best,
+Barret

+### 2020-6-5

+I talked with Joseph (co-author and author of the conflicting function names).
+We are going to change our function names and resubmit.
+This seems like the safest approach all around.

+Thank you for your time and patience.

+Best,
+Barret

+### 2020-6-5

+Changes to worse in reverse depends:

+Package: robustSingleCell
+Check: whether package can be installed
+New result: WARNING

+  Found the following significant warnings:
+    Warning: replacing previous import ‘GGally::mean_sd’ by ‘ggpubr::mean_sd’ when loading ‘robustSingleCell’
+    Warning: replacing previous import ‘GGally::median_iqr’ by ‘ggpubr::median_iqr’ when loading ‘robustSingleCell’

+- CRAN teams' auto-check service

 ### 2020-6-4

 Changes since last submission:
 * I removed the package vignettes (and will only host them on the package's website).
 * I have altered the examples to only print the ggplot2 images if they are in an interactive session.
 * I have made some of the longer running tests to be CI only.
 (On a weekly schedule)